LDN (song): Composition

 "LDN" is mobile-phone text language for 'London'.
 The lyric comprises Allen describing a bicycle ride through her hometown of London.
 Set to a cheerful tune, the lyric first appears to describe an innocent scene, "A fella looking dapper, and he's sittin' with a slapper", but follows up revealing a less glamorous reality, "Then I see it's a pimp and his crack whore."

 Several episodes from "city life" are described, suggesting things may not be what they seem: "When you look with your eyes everything seems nice, But if you look twice you can see it's all lies."
 However, Allen finds these sights "priceless", and asks (possibly sarcastically) "Oh why, oh why, would I wanna be anywhere else?"
-The lyric might take part of its inspiration from William Blake's poem "London", which paints the city in a similar light.

 "LDN" is composed in the key of F major (with its 5th interval played on bass guitar on the first beat).
 The song is written in cut time and moves at 100 beats per minute.
 It features a guitar using a tonic-dominant chord progression.
 It samples "Reggae Merengue" performed by Tommy McCook and the Supersonics, which is based on Nestor Montes's "Cógeme la caña".

 Music videos

 There are three music videos made for "LDN", the first being a low-budget affair to promote the original vinyl release, the second to promote the re-release, and a third as a Japan exclusive to accompany the Japanese release of "Alfie".

-The first video, recorded in speed-up camera, follows Allen riding her bike through London.
+The first video, directed by Ben Jones, recorded in speed-up camera, follows Allen riding her bike through London.
 It depicts many positive aspects of London, showing her taking a friendly photograph with a police officer, greeting a passer-by, eating at an ice cream café and relaxing in the public park, seeing people playing and having fun.
 She then travels on the London Underground, getting off at Ladbroke Grove tube station, where she then rides the bike around the palace area (outside the gate) then through the streets.